 Those who participate in the binge-crash cycle also need to be treated right away because “taking high doses of a stimulant may result in dangerously high body temperature and an irregular heartbeat” as well as cardiovascular failure, seizures, and psychosis (National Institute on Drug Abuse).
 Treatment can help a person avoid these possible effects, including deadly overdose, and begin to create a better life for themselves, free from amphetamine abuse.

-If you need to find a treatment center in your area, call 800-768-8728(Who Answers?).
+If you need to find a treatment center in your area, get help today at 800-816-1059(Who Answers?).
 We can help you find the program that will fit your needs or answer any more questions you may have about the binge-crash cycle and amphetamine abuse in general.